Blaise122/vinbt/README.md

 ![Final_erd](docs/final_erd.png)

+The final erd less tables compared to the initial one, this is  because as creation of the code proceed i came to the conclion that some of the tables were not need, for example the profile and the purechase table.
+The purchase table was replace with the order table because a purchase can fail. you need one step before making a purchase which is making a order.
+Profile table was also also removed as devise created user account when installed.

 > R15	Explain the different high-level components (abstractions) in your app

 VinBT is a Ruby on Rails two-sided marketplace application architected using MVC (Model, View, Controller).
 The view displays the user interface with minimum logic.
 With the help of bootstrape the view presents data from the model to the user.
 The controller being the brain of the application receives all the user input triggered form the view and translates it to commands for the model.
 The model is in charge of the application's data, logic, and rules of the application which it receices or adds to postgresql since its the prefered database.
 Methods for user permission, authentication (using devise) and data sanitization are used to protect the application from malicious activities.